Château Reynon - Cadillac Côtes de Bordeaux rouge 2021

 About the wine:

-The nose is fruity, with notes of prunes, olives, black cherries, freshly turned earth, and a hint of geranium.
+Fruity on the nose, with notes of prunes, olives, black cherries, freshly turned earth, and a hint of geranium.
 The palate is full-bodied, juicy, and fruity, though the fruit profile is simpler.
 The tannins are fresh and grainy.
-Enjoy now.
+Ready to drink now.

 Le Figaro vins